-The idea that more funding will lead to better academic results is not supported by evidence, reports Ken Gannicott

-Australian education is under-funded.
+The idea that more funding will lead to better academic results is not supported by evidence, reports Ken Gannicott t has become almost an article of faith that Australian education is under-funded.
 Much of that belief has been driven by the 2011 Gonski Report on school funding,1 with the 'I give a Gonski' slogan remarkably effective in raising public awareness of the topic.
-Despite political debate about the cost of the Report's recommendations in an era of public budget restraint, Gonski's argument for across-the-board increases in funding has not been seriously challenged.
+Despite political debate about the cost of the Report's recommendations in an era of public budget restraint, Gonski's argument for across-theboard increases in funding has not been seriously challenged.